Manhattan: Economy

 Manhattan is the economic engine of New York City, with its 2.45 million workers drawn from the entire New York metropolitan area accounting for approximately half of all jobs in New York City.
+At US$1.007 trillion in 2024, Manhattan (New York County) had the highest total GDP as well as GDP per capita of any county in the United States.
 Manhattan's workforce is overwhelmingly focused on white collar professions.
 In 2010, Manhattan's daytime population was swelling to 3.94 million, with commuters adding a net 1.48 million people to the population, along with visitors, tourists, and commuting students.
 The commuter influx of 1.61 million workers coming into Manhattan was the largest of any county or city in the country.
 Anchored by Manhattan's financial institutions, New York City has been described as the financial capital of the world.